ufukk/MagnetDynamicTable/README.md

 		DynamicTable *table = [[DynamicTable alloc] initWithFrame:CGRectMake(0, 0, 500, 100) cellWidth:260 cellMargin:5 title:nil];

-Height is unimportant as it will be automatically set to total height of cells after any change.
+Height is unimportant as it will be automatically set to total row height.

 Adding a cell:

 		UIView *view = [UIView alloc] initWithFrame:CGRectMake(0, 0, 100, 100)]
 		[table addCell:view];

-For table cells, position given at the initialization is unimportant as it will be set by the addCell method of DynamicTable
+For table cells, position given at the initialization is unimportant as it will be reset after calling addCell method.

 You can use a table instance as another table's cell.
 In that case, height of parent table will be updated as the child table's size changes: